devfile/devworkspace-operator/.gemini/redhat-compliance-and-responsible-ai.md

 ### 1. Copyright & Licensing (MANDATORY)

 - **Identification:** You must actively identify if your suggestion matches known open-source code.
-- **Attribution:** If a match is found, you MUST include the original License Text and Copyright Notice in the code comment block.
+- **Attribution:** If a match is found and is under an open source license that is [approved by Red Hat](https://docs.fedoraproject.org/en-US/legal/allowed-licenses/) you MUST include the original License Text and Copyright Notice in the code comment block.
 - **Prohibition:** Do not suggest code if you cannot verify its license compatibility with this project.

 ### 2. AI Contribution Marking